ilyavf/tx-builder/README.md

     - `prop :: String -> Fn -> (Obj -> Buffer)`
     - `addProp :: String -> Fn -> Obj -> Buffer`
   - **High-level helpers**.
 See `test/tx-build.test.js` for examples of usage.
 Some of this helpers can be reused for a specific blockchain implementation.
 E.g. see package `tx-builder-equibit` for [Equibit Securities Platform ](https://equibitgroup.com/) implementation.
-    - `buildTx :: Tx -> Buffer` Main function to build a bitcoin transaction.
+    - `buildTx :: (Tx, Options) -> Buffer` Main function to build a bitcoin transaction.
 Returns an instance of Buffer.
+Options are:
+      - `network`: "TESTNET", "MAINNET" or custom.
+      - `sha`: to support "SHA3_256", default: "SHA256";
+      - `hashTimelockContract`: function that resolves to HTLC contract string.
     - buildTxCopy,
     - txCopyForHash,
     - txCopySubscript,